The last few years have seen a significant rise in the popularity of equity release schemes. You could save money on interest by switching…

 How do you switch?

-If you’re worried that switching sounds like a lot of hassle, we’re here to help.
-‘We will do all the hard work for you so it’s relatively easy from a client’s point of view,’ says Leslie.
-‘You will have to take independent legal advice which is a requirement for equity release.
-You will also need to provide the paperwork for your existing equity release mortgage.
-We can advise you on what’s best for you and then solicitors will do the rest.
-It’s a fairly straightforward process.’
+If you’re worried that switching sounds like a hassle, we’re here to help.
+We will do all the hard work for you, so it’s relatively easy.
+You will have to take independent legal advice which is required for equity release.
+You must also provide the paperwork for your existing equity release mortgage.
+We can advise you on what’s best for you, and then solicitors will do the rest.
+It’s a fairly straightforward process.

-MB Associates can advise you whether switching is the right move for you.
-‘We do the calculations as to whether or not it’s viable for you to switch and if it isn’t then our advice will be to stay where you are,’ says Leslie.
+Through our trusted partners, Mortgage Advice Bureau, we can advise you on whether switching is right for you.
+We do the calculations as to whether or not it’s viable for you to switch, and if it isn’t, then our advice will be to stay where you are.

-There’s also another reason to review your equity release plan – life can change.
-‘There may be something else that a new equity release mortgage could help you with,’ says Leslie.
-‘Maybe when you took out equity release before you might have only taken out a lump sum and didn’t have the option to take out any further monies.
+Another reason to review your equity release plan is that life can change.
+There may be something else that a new equity release mortgage could help you with.
+Maybe when you took out the equity release before, you only took out a lump sum and didn’t have the option to take out any further money.

-‘Your circumstances may have changed,’ adds Leslie.
-‘One partner may have died, you may be looking to put a new roof on your house, or you might want to go on a luxury holiday.
-We can review your existing mortgage to see if you can get a better interest rate as rates are better now.’
+Your circumstances may have changed.
+One partner may have died, you may be looking to put a new roof on your house, or you might want to go on a luxury holiday.
+We can review your mortgage to see if you can get a better interest rate.

 Why consider equity release?

 You and your partner will both need to be over the age of 55.
-You will need to be a homeowner and your home will need to be worth a minimum of £70,000.
+You will need to be a homeowner, and your home will need to be worth a minimum of £70,000.

-The most common type of equity release is called a lifetime mortgage, where a loan is secured against your home.
+The most common type of equity release is a lifetime mortgage, where a loan is secured against your home.
 You can take the money as a lump sum or a series of separate amounts.

 More Information